USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 The **test plan process** is a sequential plan that will drive inputs to the values we specify.
 It will then record the resulting outputs.

 We use the **assert** statement to automatically check that our values are what we expect.
-If the assert fails, then the test will **report** a failure.
-The report also has a message; we should write the message to be helpful to ourselves while debugging.
+It can be read as "assert this is true, and if it isn't then **report** this message" We should write the message to be helpful to ourselves while debugging.
 There are other severity levels, but we will use "failure" here.
 The "error" level generates a message but will continue to execute the test instead of exiting immediately.

 ```vhdl
 -- Test Plan Process --------------------------------